 "Oh I'm sure you will," smiled Thomas, trying to cheer her up, "just give your father some time, I'm sure he'll have Diesel 10 caught in no time and you'll be able to go home.
 In the meanwhile, why don't you make yourself at home, our home is your home okay?"

-Emily looked over to Thomas, revealing her tear soaked face, her tears started to come out faster.
-Then she got up from her chair and ran towards Thomas, grabbing a hold of his shirt.
+Emily looked over to Thomas, revealing her tear soaked face.
+Her tears started to come out faster, then she got up from her chair and ran towards Thomas.

 "It's not fair, I don't want to lose my family," she cried again.